cambridge-cares/TheWorldAvatar/Agents/ElectricityConsumptionAgent/README.md

 # Agent configuration
 YEAR                  # The year of which data you want to process
                       # e.g. '2020' (Set as default)
-CEDA_USERNAME         # The username of the CEDA account CEDA_PASSWORD         # The password of the CEDA account

 # Stack & Stack Clients configuration
 STACK_NAME            # Name of stack to which agent shall be deployed